How To Upgrade An Existing Opening With Electrified Trim

 With electrified trim, the door provides free egress at all times, but the exterior lever remains locked until electrically signaled to permit actuation.
 Electrified trim is available in both failsafe and fail secure versions.
 However, the door remains positively latched until the trim is actuated by a person’s hand.

-Some exit device manufacturers do not offer electrified trim or only offer it for some products.
+Some exit device manufacturers do not offer electrified trim or electrified trim for all their products.
 Some manufacturers send their non-electrified levers to third party vendors to upgrade them then sell the electrified trim as a catalog item.

 Frequently when encountering older exit devices, electrified trim was not originally available from the manufacturer.
 Again third party manufacturers are available to fill this void.